 Caulk Window Frames - $

-The Department of Energy advocates caulking your window frames and any feasible cracks that air could leak from to not only help keep warm air trapped in your home during the cold, but to also help avoid water damage and confirm adequate indoor air quality.
+The Department of Energy advocates caulking your window frames and any feasible cracks that air could leak from to not only help keep warm air trapped in your home during the cold, but to also help avoid water damage and ensure adequate indoor air quality.

 Rugs on Hard Floors - $$$